Female jockey lands historic win to beat Queen's horse

+Day four – Hayley Turner becomes only the second female jockey to ride a winner at Royal Ascot and the first in 32 years after Gay Kelleway.

-Day four – As is tradition, Britain's Queen Elizabeth II leads the royal procession at Royal Ascot.
+As is tradition, Britain's Queen Elizabeth II leads the royal procession at Royal Ascot.

 Huge crowds once again pack the historic race course in Berkshire, west of London.